Gorgexpress/bullet_manager/README.md

 Grab a reference to your BulletManager node to add a bullet.
 You may wish to make it an autoload singleton.
 You may also want to have seperate BulletManager nodes for the player and the enemies.

-Add a bullet with BulletManager.add_bullet(String type_name, Vector2 position, Vector2 direction,float speed, float acceleration = 0)
-Where type_name is the name of the BulletManagerBulletType node.
+Add a bullet with BulletManager.add_bullet(String type_name, Vector2 position, float angle, float speed) Where type_name is the name of the BulletManagerBulletType node.

 BulletManagerBulletType's have 2 custom signals for collision responses: